All Episodes

 You guys, you guys better accept us.

-We're the moderates in here, and then we're gonna.
+We're the moderates in here.

-That's also in this LA Times story, the same thing as the Washington Post.
+That's also in this L.A.
+Times story, the same thing as the Washington Post.

-Come on, you have to have taken her seriously about this in order for her her credibility to be damaged.
+Come on, you have to have taken her seriously about this in order for her credibility to be damaged.

-What when I hear a Democrat say we're gonna have whatever shit, the cleanest, uh the most ethically pure uh uh uh uh caucus in the House in the history of the come on, it's it's it's you take what these uh people say and and expect the opposite.
+When I hear a Democrat say, we're going to have whatever she is, the cleanest, the most ethically pure caucus in the House in the history of it.

 I mean, for crying out loud, everybody's acting surprised.